How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 How can I increase my melatonin levels to improve my sleep quality?

 Being outside and viewing the evening sunlight will additionally influence your inner rhythms.
-Like the morning sunlight, the evening sunlight has a more yellow color.
-Viewing it will stimulate the release of melatonin in the evening.
+Like the morning sunlight, the evening sunlight is more yellow.
+Viewing it will stimulate melatonin release in the evening.

 Regular sleeping times will support the sleep-wake rhythm and melatonin release in the evening.